 - a.
 Mr. Bob Helwig, JD, PhD

 - b.
 Checco Communications

 - c.
 DLA

 - d.
 DOC

 - e.
 DOD

 - f.
 Department of Defense, Office of the Inspector General

-- g.
+- q.
 DOE

 - h.
 Department of Interior

 - i.
 Department of Veterans Affairs

 - j.
 First Net

 - k.
 General Services Administration

-- 20 Appendix A: Basis for Conclusions | ASIC

-- I. Housing and Urban Development - m.
-Maximus - n.
-NASA - A7.
-The subgroups recommended the guidance in this TR to the ASIC.
+- I. Housing and Urban Development

+- m.
+Maximus

+- n.
+NASA

+- A7.
+The subgroups recommended the guidance in this TR to the Accounting Standards Implementation Committee (ASIC or "the Committee").
 In reaching their conclusions, the subgroups recognized the necessity to develop implementation guidance to best address the implementation challenges and concerns raised by the Board.
 Correspondingly, this TR also recognizes that the financial management information needs of stakeholders, both internal and external, varies by entity (given the highly complex nature of some P3s and entity-specific risk tolerances).
-As a result, the implementation guidance does not provide a universal solution; instead, it is designed to give management a tool on which to base stakeholder financial management information needs. - A8.
-When applying the principles in SFFAS 49, management canshould develop formalized policies and procedures documenting their decisions.
-Management is responsible for maintaining adequate documentation on the sources of data and the application of methodologies used when identifying SFFAS 49 P3s for disclosure. - A9.
-The CFO, leaders of other functional groups (for example, legal, procurement, leasing, facilities, and logistics), and the various operational business areas can alsoshould collaborate to implement SFFAS 49 and this guidance.
+As a result, the implementation guidance does not provide a universal solution; instead, it is designed to give management a tool on which to base stakeholder financial management information needs.

+- A8.
+When applying the principles in SFFAS 49, management can develop formalized policies and procedures documenting its decisions.
+Management is responsible for maintaining adequate documentation on the sources of data and the application of methodologies used when identifying SFFAS 49 P3s for disclosure.

+- A9.
+The CFO, leaders of other functional groups (for example, legal, procurement, leasing, facilities, and logistics), and the various operational business areas can also collaborate to implement SFFAS 49 and this guidance.